create-yumshan/BikeProject/README.md

 Parts 01-08 focus on creating a database and making sure everything in the database was going to be useful data, which included clearing any data that did not have ending coordinates.
 No ending coordinates means the bicycle did not log the ride distance.
 The bicycle may have been pulled for maintenance, had the GPS altered or broken, among other reasons.
 No starting or ending stations were an issue, as it could mean that the guest just ended their ride outside of any destination (house, store, restaurant), to then begin again at another time or vice versa.
 As long as there were coordinates to begin or end the ride, I left as is.

 Parts 09-13 focus on making sure all remaining data is useful and cleaned.
-This wrapped up each table in the whole database and ensures analysis can begin.
 I then ended with a database consisting of these tables:

 ![Screenshot 2024-08-18 153257](https://github.com/user-attachments/assets/0c8c0b31-7ea4-4909-8c6e-1ec2147133ca)